Scott Painter

-He has advised a number of automotive businesses including Tesla motors.
+He has advised a number of automotive businesses including Tesla Motors.

 Early life and education

 Painter was born in Seattle on September 30, 1968, and grew up in Placer County, California, near Sacramento.
 He started his first company, Scott's Auto Dealing, at the age of 14.
 After high school, he joined the United States Army and trained to become a Spanish interrogator.
 He attended West Point, where he studied military strategy and systems engineering.
-While at West Point he served as class president before transferring to UC Berkeley, where he studied political economics.
+While at West Point, he served as class president before transferring to UC Berkeley, where he studied political economics.

 Career

-Painter left UC Berkeley before graduating to sell his first auto-related startup company, AUTOAccess, an electronic database with used cars for sale.
+Painter left UC Berkeley before graduating to sell his first auto-related startup company, AUTOAccess, an electronic database listing used cars for sale.
 Prior to founding TrueCar, he initiated and was involved in other ventures.
 Painter was also an early advisor to Tesla.

 TrueCar

 In 2005, Painter founded TrueCar, Inc., which is headquartered in Santa Monica, California.
 TrueCar is a negotiation-free car buying platform.
 TrueCar provides car-buyers with a transparent insight into what other buyers have paid, upfront pricing information, and a network of TrueCar certified dealers.

 In August 2015, Painter stepped down as CEO.
 He was replaced by Chip Perry as of Dec.15, 2015.